 - What's different: Sonos One v One SL

-Sonos has finally built a Bluetooth speaker, bringing its expertly-tuned sound to the great outdoors.
+Sonos finally built a Bluetooth speaker a couple of years back, bringing its expertly-tuned sound to the great outdoors.
 And it sure as hell wants you to know about it .β the Sonos Move is loud.